Indamix/balance3D/README.md

 	options = {
 		perspective: pixels,
 		/*
-			Distance in pixels.
+			Distance in pixels
-			You can think of it as though you’re looking at the page from a such distance away.
+			You can think of it as though you’re looking at the page from a such distance away
 			Default: 1000
 		*/
 		smooth: seconds